thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 To set up SAML on ThoughtSpot for user authentication:

-**_NOTE:_** This configuration persists across software updates, so you do not need to reapply it if you update to a newer release of ThoughtSpot.
+**_NOTE:_** This configuration persists across software updates, so you do not have to reapply it if you update to a newer release of ThoughtSpot.

 1. Log in to the Linux shell using SSH.
 2. Execute the command to launch the interactive SAML configuration: